-One of the significant benefits of having powerful back muscles is that they help to keep your spine healthy and well-aligned.
-So if you are looking for an easy workout, this one might be perfect because it only requires two dumbbells!
+One benefit of powerful back muscles is that they help keep your spine healthy.
+So if you are looking for a simple workout, this one will be perfect.
+It only requires two dumbbells!

 - Grasp a pair of dumbbells with a neutral grip